-Naufahu Tahi (pronounced Now-fuh-who Tuh-hee) is in his first year with Utah State serving as an offensive administrative assistant.
-In his role, Tahi will assist the offensive coaches with daily football operations, primarily working with USU offensive coordinator Kevin McGiven and specifically working with the running backs.
+Naufahu Tahi (pronounced Now-fuh-who Tuh-hee) is in his second year with Utah State serving as an offensive administrative assistant.
+In his role, Tahi assists the offensive coaches with daily football operations, primarily working with USU offensive coordinator Kevin McGiven and specifically working with the running backs.

 Prior to joining Utah State's football staff, Tahi spent the 2012 season as the running backs coach at Granger High School in Salt Lake City, Utah.